Xinerki/kgv-phone/README.md

 # Phone!
 Phone using original scaleforms on [FiveM](https://github.com/citizenfx/fivem), also using render targets, but also making your character hold a real phone (fancy flags!)

 SOON: Contacts can be expanded using external resources, which can have completely unique behaviour upon calling said contact.
-Another planned feature is messaging other players...
-Yes.

 # Usage
 Start the resource, simple enough.